splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/collector-kubernetes-intro.rst

 * :ref:`otel-kubernetes-upgrade`
 * :ref:`otel-kubernetes-uninstall`

-.. note:: If you have any installation or configuration issues, refer to :ref:`otel-troubleshooting`.
+.. note:: If you have any installation or configuration issues, refer to :ref:`otel-troubleshooting` and :ref:`troubleshoot-k8s`.